North Carolina utility sees county's power restored by late Wednesday

 The area is popular with tourists and known for golf resorts including Pinehurst, which has hosted the U.S. Open and Ryder Cup tournaments.

-"This was a malicious criminal attack on the entire community that plunged tens of thousands of people into darkness," the North Carolina governor told CNN.
+"This was a malicious criminal attack on the entire community that plunged tens of thousands of people into darkness," the North Carolina governor told CNN earlier.

 Schools across the county of 100,000 people canceled classes for students for a third day on Wednesday and planned to continue the cancellations on Thursday.
 A decision on whether to reopen them Friday will be made later.